 Documentation in this category includes information on both how to work with Mozilla products, as a developer, and how to contribute to these open-source projects.

 While MDN Web Docs contains a large quantity of Mozilla product documentation, the focus of new content development is on open web standards.
-We are in the process of moving such documentation off MDN, so it is not recommended to create new Mozilla product documentation on here.
+We are in the process of determining what to do about this content, so it may not make sense to create new Mozilla product documentation on MDN Web Docs.
 If you are working on a Mozilla product (or project that may become a product), talk to a member of the MDN staff team to discuss possible avenues for documenting your product.
 Also, see the section on Cases for documenting elsewhere, below.

 - Firefox browser